dome9/terraform-provider-dome9/website/docs/r/aws_unified_onbording.markdown

 # dome9_aws_unified_onboarding

-Create an onboarding configuration including an onboardingId and use the configuration to create "aws_cloudformation_stack" in order to onboard to "Cloud Guard"
+Begins an aws environment onboarding process. gets onboarding parameters and returns parameters that should be set for an aws_cloudformation_stack resource in order to complete the onboarding

 ## Example Usage